devshaun-c/instahome-exercise/README.md

 - [ ] Quiz page
   - [ ] Test vocabulary (show hiragana toggle)
   - [ ] Filter by word level
+- [ ] Add a diary blog feature
+  - [ ] Users can create an account and start writing their daily activities in japanese
+  - [ ] People can help correct sentences if they make it public
 - [ ] By Topics
   - [ ] Create template
 - [ ] By Stories
   - [ ] Youtube learning page
   - [ ] Create template

+> 13/6/2021

+- [x] Added wordsearch function using Jisho.org API

+> 29/5/2021

+- [x] Revalidate Word database from getStaticProps

 > 23/5/2021